sclavijosuero/cypress-flaky-test-audit/README.md

   - For each retry in a test:

     - Retry number, start time, and duration.
     - Fully interactive **command graph** (rendered via `vis-network`) that visualizes the execution timeline, nested executions, and state transitions.
     - Graph supports zooming and panning.
     - And provides per-command tooltips with execution details.

+- Written automatically when `createFlakyTestAuditReport` is **`true`**.

 - Files are saved as `<spec-name>_<timestamp>.html` in the folder specified by the Cypress config variable `testAuditFolder`.